ovh/docs/pages/platform/public-cloud/use_object_storage_terraform_backend_state/guide.en-au.md

 ## Terraform

-[Terraform](https://www.terraform.io/) is an open-source infrastructure as code (IaC) tool created by [Hashicorp](https://www.hashicorp.com/) in 2014, and written in Go.
-It aims to build, change and version control your infrastructure.
+[Terraform](https://www.terraform.io/) is an open-source infrastructure as code (IaC) tool created by [Hashicorp](https://www.hashicorp.com/) in 2014 and written in Go.
+Its purpose it to build, change and version control your infrastructure.
 You can define and provision your infrastructure by writing the definition of your resources in Hashicorp Configuration Language (HCL).

 ![Terraform](images/terraform.png){.thumbnail}